 Posted On April 13, 2019

-Receiving a revelation from the Lord over the period of a year, he attempted to capture my attention.
+The Lord has been working to get my attention on this for at least a year.
 Suddenly, this week, it hit me like a ton of bricks.
 The wind was knocked out of my chest.
-I literally experienced moments where I found it difficult to breathe; confronted with things operating in my life that were … correction, that ARE hindering the love of God from flowing from my heart.
+I literally experienced moments where I found it difficult to breathe.
+I was confronted with things operating in my life that were … correction, that ARE hindering the love of God from flowing from my heart.

 To be clear, this was not a brand-new revelation and I knew this was an issue.
 What I did not comprehend was the magnitude of it and how it was impacting my family, my husband, my children, until this week.

 I’ve heard God calling for my attention to this matter, but I only pretended to acknowledge it.
 I wasn’t willing to really take a hard look at it.
-I didn’t know what it was exactly, but I could feel its heaviness; the monstrosity of it and it scared the crap out of me.
+I didn’t know what it was exactly, but I could feel its heaviness, The monstrosity of it scared the crap out of me.
 I was scared to even look at it.
 So, I did what most women in our modern age do, I kept busy.
-I pretended the problem wasn’t as big as was.
+I pretended the problem wasn’t as big as it was.

 This wasn’t hard to do.
 You see, in the physical realm and within the culture of the world, what I was doing was ok.
 It is completely acceptable.
 But in the Kingdom of God, it won’t fly.